-There are multiple options we have to make career in Salesforce.
+There are multiple options we have to make a career in Salesforce.
 One of them is Product Manager.
-In this post we talk about What Does a Salesforce Product Manager Do and What skill needed to become a Product Manager in Salesforce.
-We are discuss the Salesforce product manager’s responsibilities, skills, and the average salary.
+In this post, we talk about What a Salesforce Product Manager Does and What skill is needed to become a Product Manager in Salesforce.
+We discuss the Salesforce product manager’s responsibilities, skills, and average salary.

 Product Manager direct the team with a clear and descriptive set of requirements and deliver product features and functions by balancing customer need with business strategy, minimized defects, and technical debt.
 Salesforce product managers should have complete knowledge of Salesforce-related products, services, and products.

 In this role, Product Manager act as the liaison between business users and technical resources.
 This includes supporting the implementation of business solutions by building relationships and partnerships with key stakeholders; identifying business needs; determining and carrying out necessary processes and practices; monitoring progress and results; recognizing and capitalizing on improvement opportunities; and adapting to competing demands, organizational changes, and new responsibilities.

 Primary Responsibilities for Salesforce Product Manager